Private cardiology clinics in Ashford, Margate, Maidstone and South London

 If a stress test does suggest that the cause of breathlessness is ischaemic heart disease (i.e. a blood supply problem within the heart) then the next step is generally an assessment of the coronary arteries with a CT coronary angiogram scan or invasive coronary angiogram to look for narrowings in the large arteries on the surface of the heart.

 • The symptom of “palpitations” means an abnormal awareness of the heart beat.
-However this is a difficult thing to describe and in practice people use many different terms to describe the feelings associated with abnormal or racing heart beats.
+However this is a difficult thing to describe and in the heart clinic, people may use many different terms to describe the feelings associated with abnormal or racing heart beats.
 One person’s “flutter” is another’s “skipped beat”, “sinking feeling”. or “heart stop”.
 The terminology used really is endless and while some of it is very descriptive, only occasionally does the description of the palpitations themselves lead to a diagnosis without the need for further tests.

 There are many different heart rhythm abnormalities ranging from one-off extra beats (“ectopics”) through to persistent and chaotic rhythms such as atrial fibrillation.
 While some arrhythmias carry an excellent prognosis and therefore have very little significance, others do have implications for the sufferer’s health.
 For example, ectopic beats, if they occur repetitively and frequently, can impair the heart’s pump function over time, and in some rare cases can lead to heart failure.
 This is not common, but to rule out the possibility, further tests such as ambulatory ECG for 24, 48 or 72hrs (sometimes called “Holter monitors”) plus an echocardiogram or cardiac MRI, are often needed.